 What is a bone spur?

 A bone spur (osteophyte) is a bony growth formed on normal bone.
-It’s usually smooth but can create pain and inflammation when it rubs against nerves, ligaments, tendons or other bones.
-Bone spurs are fairly common in people over the age of 60 and are typically found in the spine, shoulders, hands, hips, knees and feet.
+It’s usually smooth but can create pain and inflammation when it rubs against nerves, ligaments, tendons, or other bones.
+Bone spurs are fairly common in people over the age of 60 and are typically found in the spine, shoulders, hands, hips, knees, and feet.

-What are the common symptoms?
+What are the common symptoms of a bone spur?

 Bone spurs can pinch the spinal cord or its nerve roots and may cause the following symptoms:

 - Pain radiating through an arm and/or leg

 The diagnosis of a bone spur begins with a physical examination at which your physician will determine where your pain is coming from.
 It is unlikely that your doctor will be able to feel a bone spur in your spine.
 Your doctor will also review your full medical history to determine what causes may be contributing to your pain.

 Your physician may use a variety of diagnostic imaging tools to confirm that a bone spur is present.
 These can include: